The leading show for the upstream creative fashion industry, which

 - Trend analyses: product selections and inspirational content to decode the season’s trends

 The next physical show will take place from 21 to 23 September 2021 and the Digital Show will take place from 20 to 24 September.
-Stay tuned to follow all the news, discover the programme, order your pass for the physical show and register for the Digital Show.
+Stay tuned to follow all the news, discover the programme, order your free pass for the physical show and register for the Digital Show.

 What makes Première Vision Paris unique?